sughodke/fsfuzzer/README.md

 The original README was prettified as the following.

 ## Introduction/Building
 This is a quick start guide to fsfuzz.
-To get started, type "make" and let it finish.
+To get started run:

+    ./configure
+    make

 You do not need to install the program anywhere, just use it right where you unpack it.

 ## Background
 I met LMH at the 2006 SE Linux Symposium.
 He showed me some file